Icinga/icinga2/doc/3-troubleshooting.md

 Icinga 2 allows you to import templates using the [import](#import) keyword.
 If these templates contain additional attributes, your objects will automatically inherit them.
 You can override or modify these attributes in the current object.

-## <a id="check-command-definitions"></a> Where are the check command definitions

-Icinga 2 ships additional [plugin check command definitions](#plugin-check-commands) which are included using

-    include <itl>
-    include <plugins>

-in [icinga2.conf](#icinga2-conf).
-These configurations will be overridden on upgrade, so please send modifications as proposed patches upstream.
-The default include path is set to `LocalStateDir + "/share/icinga2/includes"`.

-You should add your own command definitions to a new file in `conf.d/` called `commands.conf` or similar.

 ## <a id="troubleshooting-cluster"></a> Cluster Troubleshooting